sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- Fix a build issue with MacOS for issue#3 reported by patrickkh7788 with suggested fix.
+(Thanks!)

 - Made the ESNI callback more generic, so it suits what I needed for apache better, and various bits of apache tidying up - see [apache2.md](apache2,md)